igwgames/nes-starter-kit/guide/section_2/collectible_sprites.md

 Let's make sure we can see the blue sprite next.
 First, we need to update the sprites that Tiled knows about.
 You can run `make build-sprites` to do this instantly.
 (Alternatively, this is built every time you build the game.
 You can just build the game instead.)
 If you open Tiled, you should see the new sprite available in the `Sprites` tab.
-If not, try closing Tiled and reopening it.
+If not, try using the `reload` option in the `file` menu.

 Once you see it, we need to add the Sprite to your map.
 Be sure to add it to the `Sprites` layer instead of the map layer, or it will not work.
 If you then rebuild your game, you should see the new sprite on the map.
-If you try to collect it, you will get one heart.
+If you try to collect it after taking damage, you will get one heart.

 ![Blue heart sprite](../images/blue_heart.png)